-Often at Thanksgiving dinner, the host will go around the table and ask everyone to name something they’re thankful for.
+Often at Thanksgiving dinner, the host will go around the table and ask all in attendance to name something they’re thankful for.
 It’s a sweet sentiment, but it doesn’t exactly take digging deep for us to name someone at the table or something in our life that we’re thankful for.
 The moment passes quickly, and gratitude is given all of five to ten minutes of our attention.

-Oh my goodness, the difference it makes!
 When you hear a story about someone, you get to know that person better, perhaps even in a different light.
-The person telling the story gets to share in detail and is reminded of how special the person they’re thankful for is.
-And the person in the story is now in the spotlight and feels the love of the person sharing the story.
+Those telling the stories get to share in detail and are reminded of how special the people they’re thankful for are.
+And the people in the stories are now in the spotlight and feel the love of those sharing the stories.

-The tale told might be a laugh fest or a mixture of laughter and tears, but the star of the story will feel honored and loved, and everyone at the table will know something great about the person they might never have known otherwise.
+Each tale told might be a laugh fest or a mixture of laughter and tears, but the star of the story will feel honored and loved, and all in attendance will know something great about the person they might never have known otherwise.

 If everyone or almost everyone shares a story, this could be your entire Thanksgiving dinner conversation.
 I can’t think of anything better to talk about around the table than sharing examples of why we’re grateful for one another!

-There are lots of times on Thanksgiving (and every day) that we can and should start conversations with others, but boy — sometimes figuring out what to say is hard.
+There are lots of times on Thanksgiving (and every day) that we can and should start conversations with others, but sometimes figuring out what to say sure is hard!
 Here you’ll find How to Start a Great Conversation — The Best 7 Tips.

-Inside of a fortune cookie is a little sheet of paper with a “fortune.”
-If it comes true, it’s only coincidence.
-Did you know you can place slips of parchment paper written with a Sharpie marker into your favorite homemade or store-bought dough and make “Gratitude Rolls?!”
+But do you know that you can place slips of parchment paper written with a Sharpie marker into your favorite homemade or store-bought dough and make “Gratitude Rolls”?!

 They’re always a big hit!
 They’re especially a hit if you ask your guests to write down something specific they’re thankful for on the parchment paper and sign it, but don’t tell them what you’re going to use it for.

-When they break open their roll to butter it, voila!
+When they break open their rolls to butter them, voila!
 They’re surprised by a gratitude.
-They can read it along with the name of the person who wrote it!
+They can read them along with the names of those who wrote them!

 The parchment paper does not burn or add any taste to the rolls.
 And the permanent marker might bleed through a tiny bit on the roll, but only a bit, and certainly not enough to do harm when eaten.